a-r-m-i-n/ddev-for-typo3-extensions/README.md

 for a single TYPO3 CMS extension.

-It also provides a very basic skeleton of a TYPO3 extension, which automatically gets installed in all TYPO3 versions, installed.
+It also provides a very basic skeleton of a TYPO3 extension, which automatically gets installed in all TYPO3 versions.

 Currently, the following versions are supported: